google/fonts/knowledge/glossary/terms/casual_axis/content.md

 “Casual” (CASL in CSS) is an axis found in some variable fonts.
 Along this axis, letterforms adjust from a more serious style to a more casual style, in a manner determined by the type designer.
 This can mean adjustments in stroke curvature, contrast, and terminals to go from a sturdy, rational “linear” style to a friendly, energetic “casual” style.

-The [https://developers.google.com/fonts/docs/css2](Google Fonts CSS v2 API) defines the axis as:
+The [Google Fonts CSS v2 API ](https://developers.google.com/fonts/docs/css2) defines the axis as:

 Default: 0     Min: 0     Max: 1     Step: 0.01